-You may have seen the news about Chief of Police Loren Culp, who turned the tables on liberal legislators by declaring his Washington State town of Republic a “Sanctuary City” … for gun owners!
+You may have seen the news about Chief of Police Loren Culp, who turned the tables on legislators by declaring his Washington State town of Republic a “Sanctuary City” … for gun owners!

 See the full story from the Yakima Herald.